Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Details of Toy Example

 \paragraph{Datset.} To generate multi-modal data $\mathcal{D}_{mm} := \{ x^{(m_1)}_i, x^{(m_2)}_i , y_i\}_{i=1}^N$, we sample each element of $x^{(m_1)}_i$ from $\mathcal{N}(0, 25)$ and each element of $x^{(m_2)}_i$ from $\mathcal{N}(0, 0.25)$, where $x^{(m_1)}_i,x^{(m_2)}_i \in \mathbb{R}^{50}$, $\mathcal{N}(\mu, \sigma^2)$ are Gaussian distributions with mean $\mu$ and variance $\sigma^2$.
 We set the number of data points $N=700$.
 The label for each datapoint is generated as $y_i = 0.001x^{(m_1)}_i + x^{(m_2)}_i$ .
 The dataset is generated in this way so that it satisfies the condition for superficial modality preference given by

 where $C_{m_k}:=\frac{1}{N}\Sigma_{i=1}^N x^{(m_k)}_i (x^{(m_k)}_i)^\top$, $C_{m_km_{3-k}}:=\frac{1}{N}\Sigma_{i=1}^N x^{(m_k)}_i (x^{(m_{3-k})}_i)^\top$, and $C_{ym_k}:=\frac{1}{N}\Sigma_{i=1}^N y_i (x^{(m_k)}_i)^\top$.
-The derivation of the condition (16) for superficial modality preference follow the derivation steps given in \citep{zhang2023theory} Appendix F. \paragraph{Models.}For the vanilla multi-modal model (as shown in Figure \ref{fig:overview} (a)) we use a linear layer of input size $50$ and output size $100$ as the modality encoder for each modality $m_1$ and $m_2$, and then use linear layers of input size $100$ and output size $1$ for the modality-specific multi-modal head part for each modality $m_1$ and $m_2$.
+The derivation of the condition (16) for superficial modality preference follow the derivation steps given in \citep{zhang2023theory} Appendix F. \paragraph{Models.}For the vanilla multi-modal sensor fusion model (as shown in Figure \ref{fig:overview} (a)) we use a linear layer of input size $50$ and output size $100$ as the modality encoder for each modality $m_1$ and $m_2$, and then use linear layers of input size $100$ and output size $1$ for the modality-specific fusion head part for each modality $m_1$ and $m_2$.
 Finally, the multi-modal output is obtained by summing the output of each modality-specific part.
-For the MIMO model, we use the same architecture for the multi-modal part of the model, and use two additional linear layers, each with input size $100$ and output size $1$ to generate uni-modal outputs (as shown in Figure \ref{fig:overview} (b)).
+For the MIMO model, we use the same architecture for the multi-modal part of the model, and use two additional linear layers, each with input size $100$ and output size $1$ to generate uni-modal sensor outputs (as shown in Figure \ref{fig:overview} (b)).

-\paragraph{Optimization.} We use a learning rate of $0.01$ for both vanilla MML and MIMO methods.
+\paragraph{Optimization.} We use a learning rate of $0.01$ for both vanilla MSL and MIMO methods.
 For the MIMO method, we set $\lambda=10$ and $\mu=0.2$.
-The expressions of the gradients used in vanilla MML and MIMO are summarized in Table \ref{tab:gradients}.
+The expressions of the gradients used in vanilla MSL and MIMO are summarized in Table \ref{tab:gradients}.
 The derivation of gradients follow a similar approach to that given in \citep{zhang2023theory} Appendix A.

-\paragraph{Superficial modality preference.} In Figure \ref{fig:overview} (a), we can see that vanilla MML is quick to learn modality $m_1$.
-However, it does not contribute to minimizing the multi-modal objective compared to modality $m_2$.
+\paragraph{Superficial modality preference.} In Figure \ref{fig:overview} (a), we can see that vanilla MSL is quick to learn modality $m_1$.
+However, it does not contribute to minimizing the multi-modal sensor fusion objective compared to modality $m_2$.
 This phenomenon is known as ``superficial modality preference'' \citep{zhang2023theory}, and occurs due to the properties of the dataset.
 More concretely, let the time taken to reach $\mathcal{M}_{m_1}$ and $\mathcal{M}_{m_2}$ are $t_{m_1}$ and $t_{m_2}$, respectively.
 Furthermore, let the objective value at the manifolds $\mathcal{M}_{m_1}$ and $\mathcal{M}_{m_2}$ be $f_{mm}\left(\mathcal{M}_{m_1}\right)$ and $f_{mm}\left(\mathcal{M}_{m_2}\right)$, respectively.
 Then we say model has ``superficial modality preference'' \citep{zhang2023theory} if the following condition holds

 It can be shown that if the dataset statistics satisfy the following condition, applying SGD on $f_{mm}$ with model $\boldsymbol{\Theta}$ will result in superficial modality preference: